Last Updated on

 When it comes to just drying clothes, we're confident any of our picks will serve you well.

-Should you just want something for a spare room or utility room, the Delonghi would be our recommendation.
+Should you just want something for a spare room or utility room, The Netta 12L would be our recommendation.

-If on the other hand, you want something that not only dries clothes but also cleans your entire home's air, the EcoAir Hybrid is a great choice.
+If on the other hand, you want something that not only dries clothes but also cleans your entire home's air, the Inventor Eva II is a great choice.

-Probably the best dehumidifier for the money is the Finether 12 / D. This is perfect for smaller homes and it's low running costs and quiet operation make it a great buy for the price.
+Probably the best dehumidifier for the money is the EcoAir Hybrid.
+It's got a large 18L capacity yet it's low running costs make it a great buy for the price.